 Monitoring Criminal Activity

-Southwestern operates on-campus housing but does not operate any off-campus student housing or off-campus student organization facilities.
+Southwestern operates on-campus student housing but does not operate any off-campus student housing or off-campus student organization facilities.

-Preparation and Distribution of Annual Crime Reports
+Preparing and Distributing of Annual Crime Reports

 Crime Prevention Techniques